WigandKo/Efficient-Object-Detection-under-constrained-Resources/README.md

 <details><summary>Table Notes</summary>

 + The metrics contain the 40kB SRAM and 150kB flash for the inference library
-+ Models are trained on 600 epochs using ADAM
++ Models are trained on 600 epochs using ADAM optimizer
 + ReduceOnPlateau with patience = 30 and factor = 0.1
 + EarlyStopping with patience = 30
-+
 </details>

  ## MCUNet Backbone Models